oneapi-src/level-zero-spec/scripts/core/PROG.rst

 Module Caching with Native Binaries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Disk caching of modules is not supported by the driver.
-If a disk cache for modules is desired then it is the
+If a disk cache for modules is desired, then it is the
 responsibility of the application to implement this using ::${x}ModuleGetNativeBinary.

 .. code:: c